 Templo Mayor and Tlatelolco

 For those interested in seeing the heart of the Aztec Empire, the first stop is Mexico City’s Zócalo — the centerpiece for visits to the Templo Mayor.
-Another must-visit is Tlatelolco Square, where an excavated mural painted in the early 1530s shows animals around the lake that used to occupy the valley.
+Another must-visit is nearby Tlatelolco, where an excavated mural painted in the early 1530s shows animals around the lake that used to occupy the valley.

 The Aztec god Huitzilopochtli, which means ‘hummingbird on the left,’ was said to have been born at Coatepec (Serpent Hill) near Tula.

 The legend says that Coatlicue was sweeping the temple when she discovered a ball of feathers.
 She placed this in her dress and it disappeared.
 She then discovered that she had become pregnant.
 When her daughter, Coyolxauhqui discovered this, she conspired with her 400 brothers to kill her mother.

 After Coatlicue was slain, Huitzilopochtli emerged, a warrior fully armed.
 He immolated his sister Coyolxauhqui and slew his 400 brothers.
 Huitzilopochtli became the sun god, his sister the moon goddess, and the 400 brothers the stars, which disappear every morning in the bright sunlight.

 Blood and Warfare

 The Aztecs identified with the sun, which had to defeat the powers of darkness in the underworld each night before it could rise again on the eastern horizon.
 The Aztecs believed in the concept of sacrifice and warfare, both were means of shedding blood to ensure the sun’s return.

 Consequently, the ruler was obliged to spill a requisite amount of human blood to propitiate the gods.
 Instead of killing their enemies, Aztec warriors were required to bring their victims home alive, to be sacrificed in ritual ceremonies.